Eliminate your dependence on contact lenses or glasses

 Short-sightedness, long-sightedness and astigmatism

-Stable prescription or over 24 months
+Stable prescription for over 18 months

 Dr Kumar is an Ophthalmic Surgeon with specific and extensive training in conventional and Laser Cataract Surgery, Laser Vision Correction, alternatives to laser surgery, Cornea Transplantation Surgery, the management of Keratoconus and Pterygium Surgery.
 Dr Kumar is also committed to the management of glaucoma and retina conditions.